cisco/mindmeld/docs/source/blueprints/home_assistant.rst

    Selecting hyperparameters using k-fold cross-validation with 10 splits Best accuracy: 98.27%, params: {'C': 5000, 'kernel': 'rbf'}

 Similar options are available for inspecting and experimenting with the Entity Recognizer and other NLP classifiers as well.
 Finding the optimal machine learning settings is an iterative process involving several rounds of parameter tuning, testing, and error analysis.
-Refer to the :doc:`Intent Classifier <../userguide/intent_classifier>` in the user guide for a detailed discussion on training, tuning, and evaluating the various Workbench classifiers.
+Refer to the :doc:`NaturalLanguageProcessor <../userguide/nlp>` in the user guide for a detailed discussion on training, tuning, and evaluating the various Workbench classifiers.

 The home assistant application also has role classifiers to distinguish between different role labels.
 For example, the annotated data in the ``times_and_dates`` domain and ``check_alarm`` intent have two types of roles: ``old_time`` and ``new_time``.
 We use the role classifier to correctly classify these roles for the ``sys_time`` entity: